ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 - [ ] - NAME timedrift correction for affected detection (`movers-3` notebook)
 - [ ] - NAME verify timedrift corrections (`movers-3` notebook)

-4. Run the nex cell to detections_yyyy_movers tables.
+4. Run the nex two cells to detections_yyyy_movers tables.
 Check off the step in the Gitlab ticket.

 - [ ] - NAME verify detections_yyyy_movers (looking for duplicates) (`movers-3` notebook)

+5. Run the last cell to create and load sensor match tables for movers.
+Check off the step and record affected years in the Gitlab ticket.

+- [ ] - NAME load to sensor match (`movers-3` notebook) **(:fish: put affected years here)**